jrob8577/witty-trumpeter-front/README.md

 [Back End Source Code](https://github.com/jrob8577/witty-trumpeter-back)

 ## Specifications

-- [ ] When the site loads up, I want a map to appear and a way where I just enter my zip code and then the map automatically transports me to the theaters closest to me.
+- [ ] When the site loads, a map appears with a means of specifying a zip code

+- [ ] When entered, the map shows theaters in that zip code

-- [ ] When I click on a theater location, I just want a theater photo, information, customer rating (for the theater), price rating ($ - $$$$), and a button to click through to current showtimes.
+- [ ] When a theater location is clicked, a popup displays the theater name and address, and a button to click through to current showtimes

+- [ ] Users have the ability to favorite a single movie theater

+- [ ] When a movie theater is favorited, the application opens to that theater's detail page

-- [ ] I want a  service that saves credit card info, preferred theater, and preferred film genre.
+- [ ] Users can view a theaters detail page that displays theater information (address, name) and movie listings

+- [ ] Each movie listing includes title, rating, runtime, genres, IMDB link if available, trailer link if available

+- [ ] Movie trailers (where available) can be viewed in a model

-- [ ] Please make sure everything loads for me, thanks!
+- [ ] Optimize for Mobile

-- [ ] If you use any frameworks or code libraries, please cite them and/or explain how you implemented them in a gitbook, or on your README.
-- [ ] Bonus: Optimize for Mobile.
+- [ ] Frameworks or libraries are enumerated at [frameworks page](STACK.md)

 ### Required